-1. An X-ray of the affected tooth is taken so as to show where the decay or disease is located.
+- An X-ray of the affected tooth is taken to show where the decay or disease is located.

-A root canal is often the preferred choice of treatment when compared to an extraction because it works on saving your natural tooth so that it could remain in place in your mouth.
+A root canal is often the preferred choice of treatment when compared to tooth extraction because it saves your natural tooth.
 However, a root canal may not always be an option, depending on the damage on the tooth.

 If a tooth is far too compromised, your dentist might recommend an extraction, followed by a tooth replacement.

 We are sorry that this post was not helpful to you!